yusuf-shahin/Basics-of-react-js/react-fundamentals/README.md

 };
 ```

-- here we neve get the value .
+- here we do not get the value .

 ### Events - Fundamentals